mbmcmullen27/ncurses/README.md

 ```
 ![color consequenses](./chapter3/pink.png)

-- init_color functionality may have changed since the writing of this book.
+- Could init_color functionality may have changed since the writing of this book.
 This is something we should look into ***
+- Instead of assigning a new color, it seems to overwrite the terminal color, but not in the way I'd expect.
+- This could also be fluent terminal strangeness, we should test other terminals (with and without themes)

 [notice.c](./chapter3/notice.c)